Courses designed for educators.

 Our three courses build upon each other magnifying the previous knowledge and expertise.
 Upon completion of all three we believe you’ll be a strong practitioner and able to lead much of this work in your organization.
 Clock hours are available for participants through the Puget Sound ESD, between 12 and 23 clock hours.

 This course builds the foundational philosophy for Restorative Justice.
 We focus on understanding the principles of RJ and applying the practices of RJ to the classroom.
 Beginning with the classroom/community practice of Circles is essential to building strong community.
 Using non-evaluative language is a strategy for youth to reflect on their behavior rather than relying on adults to do the cognitive work.

 In this section we will develop skills around group author conferences and restorative conferences.
 We will explore the role of authors, victims, support persons, community members, and facilitators.
 All the while thinking about how to maximize the priorities of RJ in any "conference."
 Our time in person will be directed toward building skills for facilitation of restorative conferences.

 We will focus on policy changes and implementation how to begin building understanding in your school, where to go after people are on board, when to take your first case, assessment strategies, and trauma informed practices.
 This will cover policy changes at the school and district level.
 Participants will start their own implementation plan.

 We will also dive deeper into racial equity and cultural competency.
 We are able to spend more time with this topic throughout the course.
 We’ll answer why RJ is an appropriate tool for addressing equity issues.
 While we start with race, the tools of an equity lens apply to other disadvantaged groups and will help structure numerous conversations (race, gender identity, sexual orientation, class).

-The will be lead by Nicholas Bradford Founder, Dr Jamie Johnson (Trauma/RJ), Hannah Williams, and Derrick Wheeler-Smith.
+The will be lead by Nicholas Bradford Founder, Dr. Jamie Johnson (Trauma/RJ), and Hannah Williams.